ImmortalRDI/Elemental_Mayhem/README.md

-# EM_Mayhem
+# Elemental_Mayhem
- Adds 75+ new spells with Custom VFX to BG3
+ Adds 200+ new spells with Custom VFX to BG3